 New collaboration will test feasibility of autonomous vehicles in airports

-Georgia Tech and Delta Airlines have been testing autonomous vehicles at the Curiosity Lab at Peachtree Corners in the hope to collect data about applications within airports.
+Georgia Tech and Delta Airlines have been testing autonomous vehicles at the Curiosity Lab at Peachtree Corners to collect data about potential applications within airports.

 Georgia Tech and Delta Airlines have been working together in the hope to advance the autonomous vehicle and infrastructure research at the Curiosity Lab in Peachtree Corners, in the Atlantan suburb.
 This research will eventually see if autonomous vehicles are viable for use within an airport environment.